galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-JUPYTER-trajectories/tutorial.md

 >
 {: .hands_on}

 If you want to run this notebook again, or share it with others, it now exists in your history.
-You can use this 'finished' version just the same way you imported the file from zenodo (or from a shared Galaxy history) and input it into starting JupyterLab at the beginning of this tutorial.
+You can use this 'finished' version just the same way as you downloaded the directions file and uploaded into the Jupyter environment.

 # Conclusion
 {:.no_toc}

 {% icon congratulations %} Congratulations!
 You've made it to the end!
-You might find this answer key [notebook](FIXME) useful.
+You might be interested in the [Answer Key History](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/trajectories---jupyter---answer-key)

 In this tutorial, you moved from called clusters to inferred relationships and trajectories using pseudotime analysis.
-You found an alternative to PCA (diffusion map), an alternative to tSNE (force-directed graph), a means of identifying cluster relationships (PAGA), and a metric for pseudotime (diffusion pseudotime) to identify early and late cells.
-If you were working in a group, you found that such analysis is slightly more sensitive to your decisions that the simpler filtering/plotting/clustering previously.
+You found an alternative to PCA (diffusion map), an alternative to tSNE (force-directehttps://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/trajectories---jupyter---answer-keyd graph), a means of identifying cluster relationships (PAGA), and a metric for pseudotime (diffusion pseudotime) to identify early and late cells.
+If you were working in a group, you found that such analysis is slightly more sensitive to your decisions than the simpler filtering/plotting/clustering is.
 We are inferring and assuming relationships and time, so that makes sense!

 To discuss with like-minded scientists, join our Gitter channel for all things Galaxy-single cell!
 [![Gitter](https://badges.gitter.im/Galaxy-Training-Network/galaxy-single-cell.svg)](https://gitter.im/Galaxy-Training-Network/galaxy-single-cell?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)